 Potting Size for Indeterminate Tomatoes

-Indeterminate tomatoes can rise up around 5-9 feet taller or more.
-They need comparatively larger containers than other tomato varieties.
+Indeterminate tomatoes can rise to around 5-9 feet taller or more.
+Therefore, they need comparatively larger containers than other tomato varieties.

 Indeterminate Tomato Plants Height | Dimension of Containers Width × Height | Standard Container Size |